A heaping helping of Pi

 One of the top uses for the Raspberry Pi is as a retro gaming console.
 (Intrigued?
 Check out PCWorld’s detailed tutorial on how to create a Raspberry Pi game emulation machine at home.)

-But some tinkerers take it an extra step further and turn their creation into a portable gaming console.
+But some tinkerers take it a step further and turn their creation into a portable gaming console.
 Take this tiny console called the mintyPi 2.0 on Sudomod.com.
 Creator Warner Skoch, who goes by the online name Wermy, crammed a Raspberry Pi Zero, a disassembled Nintendo DS Lite controller, and a few other parts into an Altoids tin.
-Add some 3D-printed parts to cover up the wiring and the result is a pretty neat looking miniature gaming setup that would be very easy to tote around in your pocket.
+Add some 3D-printed parts to cover up the wiring and the result is a pretty neat-looking miniature gaming setup that would be very easy to tote around in your pocket.